xhtml2pdf/xhtml2pdf/docs/source/graphics.rst

 Canvas in xhtml2pdf have different types of printings, when you have to build graphs you have to set `type="graph"`, also it's important set width and height.

+Canvas tag allows create, customize, and add charts to the story context that PDF receive for its creation.
+It needs to be a graph type canvas, also width and height properties can be changed.

+Charts available are:

+- Vertical Bar `verticalbar`
+- Horizontal Bar `horizontalbar`
+- Horizontal Line `horizontalline`
+- Pie `pie`
+- Legend Pie `legendedPie`
+- Doughnut  `doughnut`

+It's necessary received a json inside the canvas with the following fields:

+Required data:

+- type
+- data
+- labels

+Optional data:

+- title
+- legend
+- x position
+- y position

 Please read reportlab documentation to know how object need to be created.

 .. code:: html